 My Story

 Hi!
-I am Linda Ross Gallagher BFA, SCA, a contemporary Canadian oil painter, based in Ontario, Canada.
+I am Linda Ross Gallagher BFA, SCA, a contemporary oil painter, based in Ontario, Canada.

-As a child immersed in nature in the Saguenay Region of Quebec, I spent hours wandering forest trails down to the river, collecting and pressing wildflowers and playing in a frog pond with the family canoe.
-I recorded these things in watercolour — a habit introduced by a family friend.
+As a child immersed in nature in the Saguenay Region of Quebec, I sprest trails down to the iver, collecting and pressing wildflowers and playing in a frog pond with the family canoe.
+There is a deep love for nature and the outdoors here.
+I recorded these in watercolour and work currently with oil paint.

-My work invites you to accompany me on these adventures, to “see” Nature through all your senses, to reconnect and feel deeply the tranquility and calm.
+I invite you to accompany me on these adventures, to celebrate through all your senses, to reconnect deeply to our natural lands, to cherish history and remember.
+Bring these experiences and feelings into your personal sanctuary.

-Growing up in a community of engineers, chemists and geologists with a science-heavy high school program, I was very hungry to learn about art.
-Mount Allison University in New Brunswick provided a hands on, practical fine arts program along with scholarships that funded my BFA (1973).
-This gave me a solid grounding in classical drawing and painting, for which I am extremely grateful.
+Mount Allison University in New Brunswick provided a hands on, practical fine arts program along with scholarships that funded my BFA (1973), giving me a solid grounding in classical drawing and painting.

 Currently I am involved with the Fine Arts Society of Milton; Credit Valley Artisans in Georgetown and the Oakville Arts Society.
 I am a founding member of Norval Studios & Gallery in Norval, Ontario and recently became an elected member of the Society of Canadian Artists.

-When I am not painting, you may find me feeding chickens, hiking with my husband on the Escarpment or practising Sunday’s hymns on the piano.
+When I am not painting, you may find me relaxing with our three cats, hiking with my husband on the Escarpment or practising Sunday’s hymns on the piano.

 “I feel very much at home with it.
 It is just me.
 We are kindred spirits in nature.
 I really love that one.”